The Board of Commissioners

 Rob Bridewell

-As the son of a Poole Docker, Rob started his 33 year Dock career in 1986.
-For the past 14 year’s he has been a foreman at the Port of Poole and has vast experience in the day to day running of the port operations.
+As the son of a Poole Docker, Rob started his 39 year Dock career in 1986.
+For the past 21 years he has been a Foreman at the Port of Poole and has vast experience in the day to day running of the port operations.

 Commissioner